There are a few ways to manage your cash transactions in Firefly III. On this page you can read about them.

 This works the other way around as well, if you want to deposit cash into your checking account you just leave the Source Account field empty.

 If you use cash a lot and when you want to keep track of it, you can create a cash wallet account or use the one built into Firefly III.
 That way, you can track all the cash you take from an ATM for example.

 You put cash money into your wallet by transferring it from your checking account to your cash wallet, like so:

 You can then spend your cash money as you please.

 If you use the "(cash)" account there's no need to do this.

 But if you use the "cash wallet", you will run into a problem when you lose money, get short-changed or get robbed or something.
 Personally, I recommend spending money at "the abyss" or make an expense account with a similar amount like "money lost":

 And the result is that you can see where you lost your money:

 If you go to an ATM and withdraw an amount in dollars when you always work with Euro's, you'll have to store the transaction in such a way that your balance still works out.
 If you use "(cash)":

-If you use a separate cash account, you'll have to make sure the foreign currency is recorded correctly, and you'll have to make a separate cash account to track these transactions.
+If you use a separate cash account, ensure the foreign currency is recorded correctly, and make a separate cash account to track these transactions.